-1. Check Prices
+2. Check Prices

-2. Look for Added Discounts
+3. Look for Added Discounts

 Before you automatically pick up your next iGadget from the store with the lowest price on CyberMonday.com, type the store or item name into a coupon code site.
 RetailMeNot.com, CouponCabin.com and DealCatcher.com are three good options.

 These sites can help you find free shipping, added discounts, or other value-added coupons that will bump prices lower–even if you wind up paying a higher ticket price on a particular item.

-3. Follow Your Favorites and Get Customized Offers
+4. Follow Your Favorites and Get Customized Offers

-While the websites mentioned above will help you easily compare pricing for a variety of items, you may find even better deals if you follow your favorite stores, products and brands on Facebook or Twitter.
+While the websites mentioned above will help you easily compare pricing for a variety of items, you may find even better deals if you follow your favorite stores, products, and brands on Facebook or Twitter.

-4. Set up Ahead of Time
+6. Set up Ahead of Time

 One of the biggest problems consumers report on Cyber Monday is lag times online.
 If you’re shopping for some of the hottest items, they might disappear before you can check out–even if you’re one of the first shoppers to hit the web.

 To streamline your shopping process–and give yourself the best chance to land the best deals–set yourself up for easy purchasing ahead of time.

 If you have some idea which online stores you’re likely to use, set up an account, if you don’t have one already.
 This takes loads of time out of the process of checking out once your shopping cart is full.

-5. Check for Bonus Points
+8. Check for Bonus Points

 As you’re planning your Black Friday and Cyber Monday shopping, take time to research different payment options.
 Making the right choice–whether it’s paying by PayPal, by credit card, or through a specialized shopping program–can net you more savings in the long run.

-For instance, last year, PayPal offered price match guarantees and free return shipping for any items bought through its system.
+For instance, one year, PayPal offered price match guarantees and free return shipping for any items bought through its system.
 Several credit cards also offer price matching and bonus points around the holiday shopping season.
 You might even check into programs like U-Promise, which could put money into your child’s college savings account while you shop Cyber Monday deals.

-6. Use the Best Rewards Credit Card
+9. Use the Best Rewards Credit Card

 Since you’ll be shopping online, you’ll likely be paying with a credit card.
 As such, there’s no reason to forego cash back with the right credit card.
 My personal favorite cash rewards card is the Citi Double Cash Card because it pays 2% cash back (1% with every purchase + 1% when you pay for those purchases.)

+However, the Chase Freedom is a serious contender.
+It pays a $150 cash bonus when you spend $500 in the first three months.
 Whatever cash back credit card you use, be sure not to overspend and to pay your card off in full the following month.